 4. Immigration Violations Can Lead to Civil or Criminal Allegations

 Depending on the evidence ICE agents uncover during an investigation, immigration violations can lead to civil or criminal allegations.
 In civil cases involving apparent unintentional violations, companies can face steep fines and other administrative consequences.
-In criminal cases targeting companies accused of intentionally hiring illegal immigrants, companies can face substantial fines as well, and company leaders can potentially face federal imprisonment.
+In criminal cases targeting companies accused of intentionally hiring illegal immigrants, companies can face substantial fines as well, and company leaders can potentially face both fines and federal imprisonment.

 5. Mistakes During ICE Investigations Can Also Lead to Charges

-In addition to federal immigration law violations, mistakes made during ICE investigations can also lead to charges against companies and their executives.
+In addition to federal immigration law violations, mistakes made during ICE investigations can lead to charges against companies and their executives.
 For example, when facing federal scrutiny, companies and their executives should rely on an experienced ICE investigation attorney to help them avoid prosecution for offenses such as:

 6. Voluntarily Providing Records Too Early Can Be Dangerous

 The decision to voluntarily provide records to ICE needs to be based on facts, not assumptions.
 If company leaders think their I-9 compliance program is effective when this is not the case, making a voluntary disclosure could amount to confessing.
-As a result, before providing any records to ICE, companies should work with their outside counsel to thoroughly evaluate their compliance efforts and assess whether their personnel has committed any statutory or regulatory violations.
+As a result, before providing any records to ICE, companies should work with their outside counsel to thoroughly evaluate their compliance efforts and assess whether their personnel have committed any statutory or regulatory violations.

 7. ICE Search Warrants and Subpoenas Require an Immediate Response